Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Abstract

 \section{Abstract}

 Building upon the continuous record asymptotic framework recently introduced by \citet{casini/perron_CR_Single_Break} for inference in structural change models, we propose a Laplace-based (Quasi-Bayes) procedure for the construction of the estimate and confidence set for the date of a structural change.
-The procedure relies on a Laplace-type estimator defined by an integration-based rather than an optimization-based method.
+It is defined by an integration rather than an optimization-based method.
 A transformation of the least-squares criterion function is evaluated in order to derive a proper distribution, referred to as the Quasi-posterior.
-For a given choice of a loss function, the Laplace-type estimator is defined as the minimizer of the expected risk with the expectation taken under the Quasi-posterior.
+For a given choice of a loss function, the Laplace-type estimator is the minimizer of the expected risk with the expectation taken under the Quasi-posterior.
 Besides providing an alternative estimate that is more precise\textemdash lower mean absolute error (MAE) and lower root-mean squared error (RMSE)\textemdash than the usual least-squares one, the Quasi-posterior distribution can be used to construct asymptotically valid inference using the concept of Highest Density Region.
-The resulting Laplace-based inferential procedure proposed is shown to have lower MAE and RMSE, and the confidence sets strike the best balance between empirical coverage rates and average lengths of the confidence sets relative to traditional long-span methods, whether the break size is small or large.
+The resulting Laplace-based inferential procedure is shown to have lower MAE and RMSE, and the confidence sets strike a better balance between empirical coverage rates and average lengths of the confidence sets relative to traditional long-span methods, whether the break size is small or large.

 {\bf JEL Classification:} C12, C13, C22 \\ {\bf Keywords:} Asymptotic distribution, bias, break date, change-point, Generalized Laplace, infill asymptotics, semimartingale

 \onehalfspacing \allowdisplaybreaks